Patek Lab Members

 Active Lab Members

 Grace Farley graduated with a B.A. in Biology and a B.A. in Studio Art from Swarthmore College in 2017.
 While at Swarthmore, Grace researched the mate choice preferences of female grey treefrogs (Hyla versicolor) in relation to their readiness to oviposit, as well as the acoustic parameters of male mating calls.
 Her most recent research was conducted at the University of Washington’s Friday Harbor Laboratories, where she studied the impact of two different photosynthetic symbionts (Symbiodinium and Elliptochloris marina) on the light response behavior of their host, the clonal anemone Anthopleura elegantissima.
 Grace has also spent a semester in Costa Rica, where she hiked, camped, and snorkeled, while studying tropical ecology, diversity, and conservation.
-At the Patek lab, Grace is excited to integrate her background in animal behavior and ecology with biomechanics to study the mechanisms behind super-fast movement in larval mantis shrimp, and how these differ from their adult counterparts.
+At the Patek lab, Grace is excited to integrate her background in animal behavior and ecology with biomechanics to study the behavior, mechanisms and scaling of super-fast movement in mantis shrimp.

 Chi-Yun received his BA and MS from National Taiwan University and his PhD from the University of Massachusetts Amherst.
 His PhD research investigated the cost-benefit dynamics of autotomy (the voluntary shedding of appendages) in lizards.
 His main interest lies in understanding how ecology drives adaptive trait variation.
 At the interface of ecology and evolution, he is also interested in the role of whole-organism performance in determining fitness.
 Chi-Yun’s research has incorporated controlled lab experiments, field work and theoretical modeling.
 In the Patek Lab, he will integrate ecology, life-history and biomechanics to study power-amplified, ultra-fast movements in animals.
 You can check out his website here: https://www.chiyunkuo.com.